gh-davidr/NightscoutLoader/README.md

 4. Click Tools => Settings to launch the Settings panel
 5. Complete the Sections in Yellow
 6. For example
-  1.  if your user is my_mongo_user
+  1.  if your user is "my_mongo_user"
-  2.  password is my_mongo_pass
+  2.  password is "my_mongo_pass"
   3.  port is 123
-  4.  database is my_mongodb
+  4.  database is "my_mongodb"
-  5.  then:
+  5.  then, please see how the Nightscout Server, Nightscout DB and Nightscout Collection fields are set:
     6. Nightscout Server would "mongodb://my_mongo_user:my_mongo_pass@ds123.mongolab.com:123"
-  7. Nightscout DB would be my_mongodb
+    7. Nightscout DB would be "my_mongodb"
     8. Nightscout Collection is always “treatments”

 ### Installation Guide for non-Nightscout use